 - Status: This indicates the state of the client.
 There are three options: - Associated: Indicates that the wireless client is connected to an Access Point (AP).
-The BSSID is shown in the form of 12 HEX digits, which is the MAC address of the AP. - Scanning: Indicates that the wireless client is searching for an AP in the area. - Disconnected: Indicates that there are no APs or clients in the area - Current Channel: The operating frequency channel that the client is using (infrastructure mode). - Link Speed: The current rate at which the client is transmitting and receiving. - ➤ Throughput (bytes/sec): Displays the Tx (transmit) and Rx (receive) kilo-bytes per second. - ➤ Link Quality: In infrastructure mode, this bar displays the transmission quality between an AP and a client.
-In Ad-hoc mode, this bar displays the transmission quality between one client, and another. - > Signal Strength: This bar displays the strength of the signal received from an AP or client. - > Noise Level: Displays the background noise level; a lower level indicates less interference.
+The BSSID is shown in the form of 12 HEX digits, which is the MAC address of the AP. - Scanning: Indicates that the wireless client is searching for an AP in the area. - Disconnected: Indicates that there are no APs or clients in the area - Extra Info: Displayed here are information about the link stats and the percent of output power. - Current Channel: The operating frequency channel that the client is using (infrastructure mode). - Link Speed: The current rate at which the client is transmitting and receiving. - ➤ Throughput (bytes/sec): Displays the Tx (transmit) and Rx (receive) kilo-bytes per second. - ➤ Link Quality: In infrastructure mode, this bar displays the transmission quality between an AP and a client.
+In Ad-hoc mode, this bar displays the transmission quality between one client, and another. - > Signal Strength: This bar displays the strength of the signal received from an AP or client. - ➤ Noise Level: Displays the background noise level; a lower level

-- HT: High Through-Put / 802.11n Section

-- > BW: Channel Bandwidth

-- ➤ GI: Guard Interval

-- > MCS: Modulation Coding Scheme

-- Click on the OK button to close this window.

-- ➤ dBm Check Box.
+- indicates less interference. - Click on the OK button to close this window. - ➤ dBm Check Box.
 When you click on the check box as the drawing below.
 The signal strength and noise level will be shown as the dBm measurements.

-Site Survey
+4.5 Site Survey